 With today’s equipment, however, it turns out that it usually doesn’t matter which angle you use.
-By utilizing modern PCB design software, routing tools can accommodate for whichever angle choice you stand behind or that is necessary for your device’s needs.
+By utilizing modern PCB design software, routing tools can accommodate whichever angle choice you stand behind or that is necessary for your device’s needs.

-However, the theory that electrons in a high speed signal are unable to make right-angle turns has been debunked by an experienced electrical engineer, Dr. Howard Johnson.
+However, the theory that electrons in a high-speed signal are unable to make right-angle turns has been debunked by an experienced electrical engineer, Dr. Howard Johnson.
 As a matter of fact, electrons bounce billions of times in different directions even with a short length; they have minimal problems navigating right-angle corners.

 Only worry about right-angle PCB corners in ultra high-speed design.

 Every myth has an origin.
 In the case of routing with 45° corners, the myth can be traced back to a time when PCB manufacturing wasn’t as advanced as it is today.
-Back then, right-angle PCB corners or anything with a sharp angle presented a realistic threat to manufacturability.
+Back then, right-angle PCB corners or anything with a sharp angle presented a real threat to manufacturability.
 Sharp corners could cause acid traps, where some of the acids used in etching linger and continue to corrode the copper at sharp corners.
 Back then, engineers were also concerned that right-angled corners aren’t as sturdy as 45° ones and could be peeled off easily.

 Thankfully, these worries belong to the past, as new PCB manufacturing technology ensures that your PCB ground plane is properly etched, right-angle or not.
 Veteran engineers from the days of avoiding right-angle PCB corners often continue to frown on using 45° angles in today’s designs.
 However, for many of them, it’s more of a habit than a rule.

-Sharp corners used to cause manufacturability issues.
+Sharp corners are used to cause manufacturability issues.

 Despite the fact that there’s no harm in having right-angle PCB corners in my design, I meticulously ensure that every single corner is 45° before sending my PCB layout for fabrication.
 This isn’t because I’m an RF designer - I’m not.
-My obsession with 45° corner is pretty simple.
+My obsession with the 45° corner is pretty simple.
 They look stylish and much nicer, in my opinion, compared to right-angle PCB corners.